AI Engineering Goes Visual part 1: Web Scraping & Data Prep with PyFlyde

 To address the problem of fetching pages that require JavaScript to render, we are going to make the following modifications to our scraper:

-to check if the response HTML contains errors related to JavaScript or cookies.
+1. Modify FetchArticle to check if the response HTML contains errors related to JavaScript or cookies.
 Create an alternative output path if the article requires JavaScript to fetch.
-We keep trying to fetch a page with justrequests
+We keep trying to fetch a page with just requests before switching to Playwright to keep our scraper fast by default.

-which fetches the article HTML using Playwright.
-We are only going to use it for pages that failed plain request retrieval because Playwright uses headless Chromium under the hood and works much slower. - Create a new branch in the flow that uses
+2. Create a new node called FetchArticleWithJavascript which fetches the article HTML using Playwright.
+We are only going to use it for pages that failed plain request retrieval because Playwright uses headless Chromium under the hood and works much slower.

 Installing Playwright